lengjingzju/cbuild-ng/README.md

             * direct    : The main feature is that the `all` target of the package only calls compilation
                 * It is the default package type, no manual setting required
                 * `direct` package automatically appends the keyword of `isysroot` if the keyword of `noisysroot` is not specified
+            * empty     : The main feature is that the package is empty and only defines dependency relationships, without executing commands such as compile, install, and release
+                * Need to manually set `empty`
         * Package Target Keywords
             * all install clean: Ignores the necessary targets, adding or not has no effect on the parsing results
             * distclean : Completely cleans the compile output (including configuration)